Extensions of the Benson-Solomon fusion systems: Introduction

-The plan for this paper is as follows.
-All maps are written on the left.
+The paper proceeds as follows.
 In Section~\ref{S:autfus}, we recall the various automorphism groups of fusion and linking systems and the maps between them, following \cite{AOV2012}.
 In Section~\ref{S:aut}, we look at automorphisms of the fusion and linking systems of $\Spin_7(q)$ and of the Benson-Solomon systems.
 We show in Theorem~\ref{T:outsol} that the outer automorphism group of the latter is a cyclic group of field automorphisms of $2$-power order.
 Finally, we show in Theorem~\ref{T:solext} that the systems having a Benson-Solomon generalized Fitting subsystem are uniquely determined by the outer automorphisms they induce on the fusion system, and that all such extensions are split.

+All our maps are written on the left.
 We would like to thank Jesper Grodal, Ran Levi, and Bob Oliver for helpful conversations.